Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: acknowledgments

 \section{acknowledgments}

-We would like to thank Wataru Ishizaki and Hayk Hakobyan for useful comments.
+We would like to thank Wataru Ishizaki and Hayk Hakobyan for their useful comments.
+The codes used for this study are available from R.K. or S.S.K. upon reasonable request.
 Discussions for this paper were performed many times at Science Lounge of FRIS CoRE.
 This work is partly supported by JSPS KAKENHI grant Nos.
 22K14028, 21H04487, and 23H04899 (S. S. K.).
 This work is also supported by JST SPRING, grant No. JPMJFS2114 (R.K.).
 S.S.K. acknowledges support by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXTs Strategic Professional Development Program for Young Researchers.